 - 2 tbsp olive oil

-- Mix all the marinade ingredients together in a medium bowl thoroughly.
-Add the chicken pieces to the bowl, toss them around, cover with plastic wrap and refrigerate for at least 4 hours.
+- Whisk all the marinade ingredients together in a medium bowl thoroughly.
+Add the chicken pieces to the bowl, toss them around, cover with plastic wrap and refrigerate for at least 30 minutes to overnight.

 - In a large skillet heat the olive oil over medium to high heat.
-Add the chicken pieces and cook until the meat is no longer pink.
+Add the chicken pieces and cook until the meat is no longer pink, about 5 minutes.
 Add half the marinade to the chicken and continue cooking until the marinade turns into a thicker sauce and the chicken is fully cooked.
+Should take another 5 to 10 minutes.